pganalyze/pganalyze-docs/enterprise/log-insights.md

 Once you have successfully completed this, you can change the collector setup to run on the database servers themselves, in order to have log access:

-## Setup collector on self-hosted database servers
+## Setup collector on self-managed database servers

 In order to collect log information from your database server you will need to install the collector on the server itself, and configure it.